fuston05/users_api/README.md

 ### Roles:

 > 'roles' is a table of role types.
 The 'role_Id' field on the user is a foreign key to the roles table.
 Currently the roles are "user" and "Admin".
-This can be used for restricting access and privileges for users.
+This can be used for restricting access and privileges for users in the 'restrict.js' middleware.

 ### Users